Depression and addiction often go hand in hand therefore there is a need for us to know how to cope and manage depression.

 5 Tips for Managing Depression During Addiction Recovery

 Depression is a serious mental health condition that can impact every aspect of your life.
-During your recovery, you may lack motivation or have a harder time attending 12-step groups.
+During your early recovery, you may lack motivation or have a harder time attending 12-step groups due to depression.

 To keep you on track with your recovery goals, follow these practical steps.